avstark-gis/avstark-gis-MapeoDocs/README.md

 # MAPEO (Nigerian Team) Informational Documents
 ---
 ## About MAPEO
-To quote the creators of MAPEO, [Digital Democracy](https://www.digital-democracy.org/):
+From the creators of MAPEO, [Digital Democracy](https://www.digital-democracy.org/):

 "Mapeo is an open source, local-first map editor.
 Mapeo makes it easy for individuals or teams to create maps and organize stories and knowledge."